Michelingumman/home-energy-ai/src/rl/README.md

 - **Purpose**: Implements the hyperparameter optimization logic using Optuna and the TPESampler.
 It defines the `objective` function that Optuna tries to maximize.
 This script is primarily called by `run_optimization.py`.
 - **Functionality**:
     - Samples hyperparameters for reward component weights and PPO algorithm parameters.
-    - Trains a temporary PPO model for a limited number of timesteps.
+    - Trains a temporary RecurrentPPO model for a limited number of timesteps.
     - Evaluates the temporary model based on a custom score (combining mean reward, price correlation, peak average, SoC violations, costs, arbitrage, and export).
     - Saves the best parameters found to a JSON file (e.g., `best_hpo_params.json`) in a timestamped HPO results directory.
     - Generates HPO diagnostic plots (optimization history, parameter importances, parallel coordinate).

 ### `train.py`
-- **Purpose**: An alternative script for training both `ShortTermAgent` and `RecurrentEnergyAgent`.
-It offers more granular control over Stable Baselines3 callbacks (like `CheckpointCallback` and `EvalCallback`) for a single training run.
+- **Purpose**: Script for training the `RecurrentEnergyAgent`.
+It offers granular control over Stable Baselines3 callbacks (like `CheckpointCallback` and `EvalCallback`) for a single training run.
 - **Key Arguments (consult script for full list)**:
-    - `--short_term_model FILE_PATH`: Load a pre-trained standard model to continue training.
+    - `--config FILE_PATH`: Path to a custom configuration JSON file.
     - `--total_timesteps VAL`: Set the total number of training timesteps.
     - `--start-date YYYY-MM-DD --end-date YYYY-MM-DD`: Restrict training data to a specific period.
-    - `--augment-data`: Enable data augmentation for solar and consumption.
     - `--skip-sanity-check`, `--sanity-check-only`, `--sanity-check-steps N`: Options related to pre-training environment checks.
-    - `--recurrent`: Use RecurrentPPO agent instead of standard PPO.
 - **Relationship to `run_optimization.py`**: `run_optimization.py` is generally preferred for finding good hyperparameters and then training. `train.py` can be used for more manual training sessions.

 ### `evaluate_agent.py`